foundersandcoders/Node-Shell-Workshop/LESSON2.md

 the file provided before it will fire the callback that does something with it, which could take time.

 With streams we can act on the contents of the file as it is being read which in certain scenarios is a more efficient solution.
-The following accomplishes the same effect as `fs.readFile` with a read stream.
+The following accomplishes the exact same effect as `fs.readFile` with a read stream, however.

 ```javascript
 var readStream = fs.createReadStream(file);